XRPLF/xrpl-dev-portal/content/references/protocol-reference/ledger-data/ledger-entry-types/signerlist.md

 _(Added by the [MultiSign amendment][].)_

-The `SignerList` object type represents a list of parties that, as a group, are authorized to sign a transaction in place of an individual account.
+A `SignerList` entry represents a list of parties that, as a group, are authorized to sign a transaction in place of an individual account.
 You can create, replace, or remove a signer list using a [SignerListSet transaction][].

 ## Example {{currentpage.name}} JSON